idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 })

 ```
 When creating an access grant some things happen under the hood:
-* A new record is created from the original
+* A new credental is created from the original one, the content of this new credential is encrypted with the grantee's encryption key
-* The new record encryption public key value is assigned to be the grantee public key
 * An access grant is created on the chain

 The access grant can be revoked only once the timelock of it has passed.

 * You can view a functioning example for access grants in the [idos-example-dapp](../../apps/idos-example-dapp)